rjgeek/rjgeek.github.io/source/_posts/zerocash.md

 ---
-title: 【Paper review】Using Frankencerts for Automated Adversarial Testing of Certificate Validation in SSL/TLS Implementations
+title: 【Paper review】Zerocash: Decentralized Anonymous Payments from Bitcoin

 tags:
-  - SSL/TLS
+  - Bitcoin
 id: 375
 categories:
   - Paper review
 date: 2017-03-28 15:37:09
-keywords: Paper review,SSL/TLS,Certificate Validation,Automated Adversarial Testing
+keywords: Paper review,Zerocash,Bitcoin
 ---
 ## Introduction
 This is a representation in the Security Research Seminar 2017 in our school.
 In fact, it is a review of the paper "*Zerocash: Decentralized Anonymous Payments from Bitcoin*".
 This paper was published in 2014 IEEE Symposium on Security and Privacy by Eli Ben-Sasson and Alessandro Chiesa, and the source is [here](http://zerocash-project.org/media/pdf/zerocash-oakland2014.pdf) .